amirHossein5/go-import/README.md

-Auto import keywords, or remove unused imports of golang in sublime text.
+Auto import keyword(s), or remove unused imports of golang in sublime text.

 ## Demo